karthikb01/Information_Retreival/README.md

 ## Operating instructions

-## 1. Extract the zip file with the name "Expo.zip".

-## 1.Open the folder named Project.

 1. Executing the main_last.py script:
 	-> Double click on the "main_last.py".
 	-> This will open the command prompt which will contain a url something like: "http://127.0.0.1:5000".